BenjaOliva/The-Andes-Project/README.md

 ## Description

-This web app corresponds for the "Basic Challenge" for Tinkin's Test but with a few additions.
+This web app corresponds for the "Basic Challenge" for Tinkin's Test but with almost all the "Advanced Test" requirements.

 Live Demo: [https://the-andes.vercel.app/](https://the-andes.vercel.app/)

+Or

+Go to the [Installation](#installation) guide.

 ## Project Details